Judge blocks Trump administration from deploying National Guard to Los Angeles

 "His actions were illegal — both exceeding the scope of his statutory authority and violating the Tenth Amendment to the United States Constitution," Breyer wrote of Mr. Trump in a 36-page decision.
 "He must therefore return control of the California National Guard to the Governor of the State of California forthwith."

 The judge said Mr. Trump circumvented Newsom when he called the California National Guard into federal service, and therefore did not follow the procedural requirement laid out by Congress.
 He put his decision on hold until noon Friday.
-The Justice Department swiftly notified the court it is appealing the order.
+The Justice Department swiftly notified the court it is appealing the order, which it did later Thursday night, asking the Ninth Circuit Court of Appeals to intervene.

 "The National Guard will come back under my authority by noon tomorrow," Newsom told reporters in a news briefing in San Francisco Thursday evening.
 "The National Guard will be redeployed to what they were doing before Donald Trump commandeered them."